 Taking its cues from the landscape around it, Villa Apollon by Block722 sits on the southern edge of the Greek island of Lefkada.
 The project, completed in early 2021, effortlessly merges contemporary architecture with nature, making the most of its context, while respecting its green surroundings.

-Block722 were called upon to create a private holiday home, joined by a separate structure that houses four guest rooms.
+Block722 architects were called to create a private holiday home, joined by a separate structure that houses four guest rooms.
 The plot is located on a cliffside overlooking the blue waters of the Ionian Sea.
 Entering the site from the topmost side, visitors are guided down to the main house via a wide ramp.
 From there, a series of paved terraces and a narrow, natural path lead to a small, secluded rocky beach below.

 The site’s inclination was a challenge not only in construction logistics, but in design terms too.
 In order to navigate the steep slope, remain discreet and take advantage of the long views, Block722 created a house that is partially submerged into the earth.
 The architecture follows the natural topographic lines, which eventually defined the plan and roofline.
 This not only ensures the arrangement fits seamlessly and respectfully within the landscape and appears near invisible from the street above, but it also allows the interior to be neatly orientated towards the sea views.